 What type of coffee is best suited for the OXO Conical grinder?

-Judging which brewing methods and devices the Barista Brain favors are where things start to get tricky.
+Judging which brewing methods and coffee makers the OXO conical burr mill favors are where things start to get tricky.

 Despite the all-purpose nature of a grinder that has so many stepped adjustments and extra touches to further dial in fine-tuned tweaks, it's impossible for the OXO to get it just right for every type of coffee.